petrnymsa/thenibbles/README.md

-# thenibbles
+#The Nibbles
-Semestral work of subject Programming and algorithms at FIT CTU
+Semestral work of subject Programming and algorithms at FIT CTU.
+Simple clone of classic game Nibbles.
+Made with C++ and ncurses library.